-Byron Lane is a writer, comedian, and actor.
+Byron Lane is an author, playwright, and screenwriter.

-He's currently starring in a play he wrote called TILDA SWINTON ANSWERS AN AD ON CRAIGSLIST, a comedy hit with sold out runs in New York, Los Angeles, and Edinburgh.
-Broadway World raves, "Byron Lane has written a brilliant tour de force."
+Lane also wrote and co-stars in the play TILDA SWINTON ANSWERS AN AD ON CRAIGSLIST, a comedy hit having sold out runs in New York, Los Angeles, San Francisco, London, and Edinburgh Fringe.
+It's been critically praised by The Guardian, British Theatre, and Broadway World which says, "Hysterical...
+Lane has written a brilliant tour de force."

-Lane is originally from New Orleans and lives in Los Angeles with his boyfriend and their rescue dog "Tildaswinton."
+Lane is a regional Emmy Award winner from his time as a TV News journalist.
+He's originally from New Orleans and lives in Los Angeles with his boyfriend, best-selling author Steven Rowley, and their rescue dog, Tilda.